pedroblimaa/Monitrilho/README.md

   npm install
   ```

-## How to Use
-  1. Fire up the app:
+  4. Fire up the app:
   ```bash
   npm run dev
   ```
-  3. And there you go, just slide the brightness bar to find your sweet spot.
+  5. And there you go, just slide the brightness bar to find your sweet spot.

 ## Contributions Welcome!
-Want to make Brightness Buddy even better?
+Want to make Monitrilho even better?
 We'd love your help!

 1. Fork this repo.
 2. Create a new branch for your feature or bug fix: git checkout -b feature/my-feature.